CloudLabs-MOC/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 You have now successfully activated guest access and disallow guests to delete their sent messages for Teams in your tenant.

 #### Task 3 - Add a guest to a team
-In this task, you will add a guest user by inviting the guest to the team **Group_Afterwork_United States** you created from Lab 1.
+In this task, you will add a guest user by inviting the guest to the team **Afterwork** you created from Lab 1.

 You will change the default settings for inviting/creating guest users and then add your personal Outlook.com account as a guest user to your tenant.